 Also, being an HSP means that I have this trust issue.
 I don't trust people easily.
 I know that people are manipulative.
 They help you because it benefits them somehow.
 There's no such a thing as a free lunch.
 I don't believe in pure kindness.
 Except for philanthropists.
-I mean maybe because there're super rich.
+I mean maybe because they're super-rich.
 Spending millions of dollars makes them happy and content.
 Brings meaning to their lives.

 Saying NO for examples to manipulators.

 Another real struggle is how I kill time.
 I've been living alone since 2012 when I first moved out to Bandung and started college.
 Been alone ever since.
 This kegabutan.
-That free time has resulted me to be a super active student back in college.
+That free time has resulted in me being a super active student back in college.
 I joined many organizations.
 Extracurricular.
 Became Vice President of the Accounting Student Association.
 In my final year in college, I was elected the President of the Student Council.
 I was mocked.
 I was critiqued.
-Students demonstrating for a lower college tuition was something else.
-I had to go talk to the campus administrative.
+Students demonstrating for lower college tuition was something else.
+I had to go talk to the campus administrator.
 Pheww...